 She is now CAMFED Executive Director – Africa, working closely with all CAMFED offices in a collective effort with rural communities to break down the barriers to girls’ education.
-The NGO has already supported 2.6 million children to go to school across five countries.
-Angie became a key founding member of the CAMFED Association, CAMA, a powerful pan-African network of more than 120,000 young, educated women.
+The NGO has already supported 3.3 million children to go to school across five countries.
+Angie became a key founding member of the CAMFED Association, a powerful pan-African network of more than 150,000 young, educated women.

 The big change

-CAMA, the alumnae association for CAMFED graduates, is the largest network of its kind in Africa.
+The CAMFED Association of women leaders educated with CAMFED support, is the largest network of its kind in Africa.
 Young women from rural communities use their education to benefit others, and work to break the cycle of poverty for good.
-They call this the CAMA Effect.

-In partnership with donors and rural communities, CAMFED and CAMA offer training, technology, business loans, and mentoring support to young women at the critical time when they leave secondary school and may be under pressure to marry young, or to leave their rural communities for jobs in towns or cities, where they are extremely vulnerable.
+In partnership with donors and rural communities, CAMFED, through the leadership of CAMFED Association members, offers training, technology, business loans, and mentoring support to young women at the critical time when they leave secondary school and may be under pressure to marry young, or to leave their rural communities for jobs in towns or cities, where they are extremely vulnerable.

 The ambition for change

-The big vision for CAMA is: to support millions more vulnerable children to stay in school, learn and succeed.
+The big vision for the CAMFED Association is: to support millions more vulnerable children to stay in school, learn and succeed.

 They do this by connecting and supporting each other – with elected leadership from local to regional level – and using their experience and expertise to support more girls and young women to do well in school, and acquire the skills, tools and access to resources to lead independent and fulfilling lives after school.

 Having received funding from CAMFED in 1998 to help her continue in education beyond primary school, Angie and 400 other recipients graduated high school into a ‘post-graduate abyss’.